Terrible Towel: Opposition

-Since the inception of the Terrible Towel, numerous opposing teams, mascots, and players have shown disrespect or have defaced the Terrible Towel, and nearly every such instance has resulted in some form of a negative consequence to the team or player or both.
+Since the inception of the Terrible Towel, numerous opposing teams, mascots, and players have shown disrespect or have defaced the Terrible Towel.
+Many of these incidents have seen the opposition later suffer, leading to belief in "The Curse of the Towel."

-Before a 1994 playoff game against the Steelers' long-time rival Cleveland Browns, Steelers defensive tackle Brentson Buckner accidentally dropped a Towel that he was waving during the player introductions.
+Before a 1994 playoff game against the Cleveland Browns, Steelers defensive tackle Brentson Buckner accidentally dropped a Towel that he was waving during the player introductions.
 Browns running back Earnest Byner stepped on the Towel yelling, "We don't care about your towel.
 We're going to beat you this time."
 This act "provok[ed] other Steelers and Browns to mingle.
 Not affectionately."
 The Steelers won the game 29–9.

-During a December 4, 2005, game at Heinz Field, T. J. Houshmandzadeh of the Cincinnati Bengals wiped his feet on a Towel after he scored a touchdown.
+During a December 4, 2005 game at Heinz Field, T. J. Houshmandzadeh of the Cincinnati Bengals wiped his feet on a Towel after he scored a touchdown.
 Although the Bengals managed a 7-point victory in that regular season game, the Steelers came back to defeat them 31–17 in the playoffs, on their way to a victory in Super Bowl XL.
 The Bengals did not reach the playoffs again until the 2009–10 season, after Houshmandzadeh had left the team.

-Before the September 29, 2008, Steelers game at Heinz Field, Baltimore Ravens wide receiver Derrick Mason stomped on a Terrible Towel.
+Before the September 29, 2008 game at Heinz Field, Baltimore Ravens wide receiver Derrick Mason stomped on a Terrible Towel.
 The Ravens then went on to lose all three of their 2008 season games against the Steelers, including the 2008 AFC Championship Game.

 On October 8, 2008, the Steelers played the Jacksonville Jaguars at Jacksonville Municipal Stadium.
-At that point of their season, the Jaguars were 2–2–0, and feeling very hopeful for the season following a defeat at home of their division rival Indianapolis Colts.
+At that point of their season, the Jaguars were 2–2, and feeling very hopeful for the season following a defeat at home of their division rival Indianapolis Colts.
 The game was very close going into the second half, and the Steelers were still stinging from a Mathis interception and runback for a touchdown.
 Shortly after the start of the third quarter, Jaguars mascot Jaxson de Ville stood alongside some cheerleaders, and produced a Terrible Towel, which he used to rub his armpits and buttocks.
-Shortly after that, the Steelers ran away with the game and the Jaguars lost 26–21.
-The Jaguars went on to lose eight of their remaining eleven games in the season.
+Shortly after that, the Steelers ran away with the game and upset the Jaguars 26–21.